lakshi1604-a11y/hackSphere/replit.md

 ### Database Services
 - **Neon Database**: Serverless PostgreSQL hosting with automatic scaling and built-in connection pooling
+- **Azure Database for PostgreSQL**: Enterprise-grade managed PostgreSQL with SSL encryption and high availability
 - **Drizzle ORM**: Type-safe database toolkit with schema management and query building
+- **Automatic Database Detection**: Smart configuration system that detects and configures the appropriate database driver

 ### UI and Styling
 - **Radix UI**: Unstyled, accessible UI primitives for complex components like dialogs, dropdowns, and form controls